iamvickynguyen/jabberwocky/docs/random/simple_food.md

 This MMM guy has a good [post](https://www.mrmoneymustache.com/2012/03/29/killing-your-1000-grocery-bill/){:target="_blank"} on how to save money on grocery shopping

-These recipes have been tested by me :)
+These recipes have been tested by me :slightly_smiling_face:

 ### Oats with fruits and milk